upwork/golang-upwork/README.md

 ## Installation
 1.
-Get `go get github.com/mnovozhylov/oauth`
+Get `go get -u github.com/upwork/golang-upwork/api`

 2.
-Get `go get github.com/upwork/golang-upwork`
+Open `myapp.go` and type the consumerKey and consumerSecret that you previously got from the API Center, or use `config.json` file to configure your application.

 3.
-Open `myapp.go` and type the consumerKey and consumerSecret that you previously got from the API Center, or use `config.json` file to configure your application.

-4.
 Compile using GO compilator. (for more details visit http://golang.org)

 ***That's all.
 Run your app as `myapp` and have fun.***